 It’s been a while since painting was first proclaimed dead (apparently it was French painter Paul Delaroche in 1835), and ever since then there’s been a lot of ink spilled (and words typed) about whether or not it is dead, is dying, or never died in the first place.
-The consensus has shifted throughout the years, and, at least recently, (okay, the jury, at this time, thinks that painting is dead, but just by a little!):
+The consensus has shifted throughout the years, and, at least recently, the jury seems to be out (okay, the jury, at this time, thinks that painting is dead, but just by a little!):

 … and so on.